Skip to main content

 1. CRW / fastCRW

 CRW is an open-source, Rust-based web scraping API that implements the Firecrawl REST interface.
-It's a single binary — 8 MB Docker image, 6.6 MB idle RAM, no Redis or Playwright dependencies. fastCRW is the managed cloud version.
+It's a single small static binary with no Redis or Playwright dependencies and no headless-browser memory baseline. fastCRW is the managed cloud version.

 Why it stands out for AI: CRW was built specifically for AI agent use cases.
 The built-in MCP server means your Claude, GPT, or custom agent gets scrape, crawl, and map tools with zero extra configuration.
-Response times average 833ms — fast enough for synchronous agent tool calls without timeout issues.
+Latency is low and predictable because there is no browser render in the request path — fast enough for synchronous agent tool calls without timeout issues.

 API example: